sonic-net/sonic-platform-vpp/README.md

 # Description
-SONiC-VPP is a high performance software data path platform based on SONiC Netowork Operating System.

-# What is SONiC ?
-[SONiC](https://github.com/sonic-net/SONiC/wiki) is an open source project for network routers and switches.
-The SONiC provisions the data plane layer using SAI API.
-The data plane layer can be an ASIC or software data plane.
-Usually the platform specific SDK+SAI library take care of configuring the data plane.

-# What is VPP ?
-[VPP](https://fd.io/technology/) is a high performance software data path software which can run on commodity systems(x86, ARM etc.)

-# Why SONiC-VPP ?
-SONiC currently lacks a high performance software data path platform which can be used as router or switch in a non-hardware(non-ASIC) system.

-SONiC-VPP provide software data path which:

-* Is performant
-* Is feature rich
-* Is Open sourced and community driven
-* Runs on multiple commodity hardware (x86, ARM, Foundational NICs, SmartNIC / DPUs)
-* Overcomes the limitations of existing SONiC Virtual Switch

-# SONiC-VPP image build
+SONiC-VPP is a platform under SONIC that supports VPP data plane.
+For more details about VPP see [What is VPP](https://s3-docs.fd.io/vpp/23.06/)

-This repo contains  scripts, Makefiles, configuration file, Docker files etc to build a VPP Sonic image.
+This repo contains  scripts, Makefiles, configuration file, Docker files etc to build a SONIC-VPP image.
 It also pulls some extra git repos and makes these repos part of SONiC build.
 In this process it will prompt for user/password while cloning.
 There are some VPP platform specific Makefile, config files which are applied to the sonic-buildimage repo to fecilitate the successful build of the SONiC-VPP image.

 > Note: The first build takes good amount of time.
 The SONiC image build has two parts to it, [backend and frontend](https://github.com/sonic-net/sonic-buildimage/blob/master/README.buildsystem.md).
 The backend consumes a lot of time when the build is done first time.
 The follow on builds only do the frontend.

+**Caveat**- *The documentation for this project is a work in progress and a bit terse.
+We hope to address this in coming weeks.*

-## Prerequisites
+# Prerequisites

- * Install pip and jinja in host build machine, execute below commands if j2/j2cli is not available:
+ * Linux host machine running ubuntu 18.x or later distribution (Ubuntu 20.x is preferred).
+ * Install the following packages

 ```
+sudo apt-get install -y make automake autoconf
 sudo apt install -y python3-pip
 sudo pip3 install j2cli
 ```